top of page

 • Reports nightmares or bedwetting

-• Experiences a sudden change in appetite
+• Experiences sudden change in appetite

 • Demonstrates bizarre, sophisticated, or unusual sexual knowledge or behavior

-• Runs away
+• Runs away from home

-• Reports sexual abuse by a parent or another adult caregiver
+• Reports sexual abuse by a parent or other adult caregiver

 • Attaches very quickly to strangers or new adults in their environment

-Signs of Emotional Maltreatment
+Signs of Possible Emotional Maltreatment:

-• Shows extremes in behavior, such as being overly compliant or demanding, extremely passive, or aggressive
+• Shows extremes in behavior, such as being overly compliant or demanding, extremely passive or aggressive.

 • Is either inappropriately adult (e.g., parenting other children) or inappropriately infantile (e.g., frequently rocking or head-banging)